flant/addon-operator/HOOKS.md

 - Run hook with binding context for the "monitor-pods" binding in the "main" queue.
 - Fill snapshot for the "monitor-nodes" binding, do not execute hook.
-- Run in parallel: 1) hook with the "beforeHelm" binding context in the "main" queue, 2) hook with the "monitor-cms" binding context in the "config-map-handling-queue" queue, and 3) fill snapshot for the "monitor-secrets" binding.
+- Run in parallel:
+  - hook with the "beforeHelm" binding context in the "main" queue
+  - hook with the "monitor-cms" binding context in the "config-map-handling" queue
+  - fill snapshot for the "monitor-secrets" binding

 > Note: there is no guarantee that the "beforeHelm" binding context contains snapshots with ConfigMaps and Secrets.